-News release - Canada Road Safety Week 2021
+News Release - Canada Road Safety Week 2022

-Click here to download a copy of this news release.
+Click here to download a copy of the news release below.

 FOR IMMEDIATE RELEASE

-Ottawa, ON, May 18, 2021 – Today marks the beginning of Canada Road Safety Week, a 7-day national campaign aimed at making Canada's roads the safest in the world.
+Ottawa, ON, May 17, 2022 – Today marks the beginning of Canada Road Safety Week, a 7-day national campaign aimed at making Canada's roads the safest in the world.
 This annual awareness campaign is designed to increase public compliance with safe driving measures in order to save lives and reduce injuries on Canada’s roads.
-The focus of this campaign continues to be on behaviours that put drivers, passengers, pedestrians and other vulnerable road users at risk: impaired driving, distracted driving, aggressive driving, and not wearing a seatbelt.
+The focus of this campaign continues to be on the elimination of impaired driving, distracted driving, aggressive driving, and driving without a seatbelt.

 This public safety initiative is part of a national effort to help advance Canada’s Road Safety Strategy 2025 to make Canada’s roads the safest in the world.
 Together, we can make a difference.